 - Coefficient of Performance for domestic hot water (CoP) or the water heating energy efficiency (ηwh).
 The CoP is the term used in EN16147 test reports and is expressed in kW/kW, for example 2.5.
 The term ηwh is the water heating efficiency displayed on Ecodesign technical data and is expressed as a percentage, for example 100%. - Reference hot water temperature (°C).
-Where reference hot water temperature is unknown, default it to 40°C. - Heating capacity DHW (kW). - Declared load profile. - Standby heat loss (kWh/day), set as 0 if unknown. - Volume of DHW accounted for in test (L).
+Where reference hot water temperature is unknown, default it to 40°C. - Rated Heat Output (kW). - Declared load profile. - Standing heat loss of test storage tank (kWh /day), set as 0 if unknown. - Volume of DHW accounted for in test (L).